pawnynz/home-assistant.github.io/source/_components/arlo.markdown

 - **username** (*Required*): The username for accessing your Arlo account.
 - **password** (*Required*): The password for accessing your Arlo account.

 It is recommended to create a dedicated user on Arlo website to be used within Home Assistant and then share your Arlo cameras.
+Ensure you enable "Allow Access Rights" on this account.

 Finish its configuration by visiting the [Arlo sensor page](/components/sensor.arlo/) or [Arlo camera page](/components/camera.arlo/) or [Arlo control panel page](/components/alarm_control_panel.arlo/).